Eyevinn/webcast/README.md

 Then point your browser to http://localhost:1234

-To run towards production backend:

-Start frontend with the following environment variables set:
+To run towards production backend, start frontend with the following environment variables set:
 - `NODE_ENV=production`
 - `WHIP_ENDPOINT_URL=<whip-endpoint>`